marycrow/GrantGuides/README.md

 #### Recommendations for Future Sprints
 - Add demo video to the Readme file.
 - Edit and refine the help documentation in the Wiki.
 - Move the help content in the Wiki into separate pages.
 [Outbound funds Wiki](https://github.com/SalesforceFoundation/OutboundFundsModule/wiki) is a good example
+- Create marketing content to share with nonprofits - Blog posts, Social shares
+- Managed Package - further QA -testing of the app, review current issue requests from March '23 Sprint